 1. Logitech MX Ergo Wireless Trackball

 The Logitech MX Ergo Wireless Trackball finds the middle ground between trackballs and vertical mice, offering a thumb trackball and the option to tilt the mouse 20 degrees upwards to take some strain off of your wrist.
-It also has eight fully-customizable buttons to allow you to fine-tune the functionality for maximum comfort, making this the top pick for the best ergonomic mice.
+It also has eight fully-customizable buttons to allow you to fine-tune the functionality for maximum comfort, making this the top pick for the best ergonomic mouse.
 Logitech makes many of the best wireless mice, and their ergonomic models are best in class.

 2. Kensington Expert Mouse Wireless Trackball